 Veterinary Assisting is a rewarding career in a growing field.
 Veterinary assistants support licensed veterinarians and veterinary technicians in providing health care to animals in a variety of settings including animal hospitals and clinics, animal shelters, laboratories and zoos.
 Tasks are varied and include cleaning and maintaining holding areas and equipment; restraining and handling pets; preparing and sanitizing surgery suites; feeding, exercising and grooming; and clerical and administrative work.
 The job also requires lifting and holding animals, some office skills, clinical procedures, and record keeping.

-Students will learn how to care for small animals; recognize signs of illness and disease; handling and restraint of pets; exam room procedures; pharmacy protocols; legal issues; veterinary computer programs; facility maintenance and front office procedures.
-Students must complete and receive a passing grade on all assignments, quizzes and tests to be allowed to handle live animals in class and to participate in internship hours.
+Students will learn how to care for small animals, recognize signs of illness and disease, safely handle and restrain animal patients, exam room procedures, pharmacy protocols, legal issues, veterinary computer programs, facility maintenance and front office procedures.

 - Elsevier’s Veterinary Assisting Textbook, 4th Edition (ISBN 978-0323681452) by Margi Sirois (approximately $110)

 - Elsevier’s Veterinary Assisting Workbook, 4th Edition (ISBN 978-0323681636) by Margi Sirois (approximately $40).

 - Any solid color scrubs (top and bottoms) and sip-resistant sneakers are required to be worn during clinical hours.